uraitakahito/shortcuts/source/index.rst

 ==================

 ``fn + ←``
-   jump th the start of the line
+   jump to the start of the line

 ``fn + →``
    jump to the end of the line